 The base of the model consists of a Flanged Plate fitted with four $2\frac{1}{2}$ " Strips for legs.
-Two $5\frac{1}{2}$ " $\times 1\frac{1}{2}$ " and two $2\frac{1}{2}$ " $\times 1\frac{1}{2}$ " Flexible Plates are bolted to the flanges of the Plate.
-The guides for the sliding carriage 4 are formed by two 51⁄2" Strips attached to the Flanged Plate by Angle Brackets.
+Two $5\frac{1}{2}$ " $\times 1\frac{1}{2}$ " and two $2\frac{1}{2}$ " X1 $\frac{1}{2}$ " Flexible Plates are bolted to the flanges of the Plate.

-The carriage consists of a $2\frac{1}{2}$ " × $2\frac{1}{2}$ " Flexible Plate 4 and is guided along the Strips by the Reversed Angle Bracket 1 and two Angle

-Brackets on the opposite side.
-The Angle Brackets are held in

-The cutting blade is represented by a Road Wheel fixed on a 31⁄2" Rod journalled in two Flat Trunnions.
+The guides for the sliding carriage 4 are formed by two 51⁄2 Strips attached to the Flanged Plate by Angle Brackets.
+The carriage consists of a 21⁄2"×21⁄2" Flexible Plate 4 and is guided along the Strips by the Reversed Angle Bracket 1 and two Angle Brackets on the opposite side.
+The Angle Brackets are held in place by Bolts 5 The cutting blade is represented by a Road Wheel fixed on a 31⁄2" Rod journalled in two Flat Trunnions.
 A Pulley on this Rod is connected by a belt of Cord to a second Pulley on the Crank

 The carriage is moved backwards and forwards by a crank consisting of a Bush Wheel 6 fixed on a 2" Rod.
 This Rod is journalled in the Flanged Plate and in the centre hole of a Double Angle Strip fixed across the interior of the base by the Bolt 2 and another in a similar position on the opposite side.
-A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further 1" Pulley secured to the Crank Handle between the 51⁄2" Flexible Plates.
+A 1" Pulley on the 2" Rod is connected by a crossed belt of Cord to a further 1" Pulley secured to the Crank Handle between nected by a crossed beit of Cord to a further 1° Pulley secured to the Crank Handle between the 51⁄2° Flexible Plates.

-A guard for the rotating blade is provided by two Curved Strips attached to a 51⁄2" Strip 3.
-This Strips is fastened at one end to the Flanged Plate by a 21 Strip and a Fishplate 7, and at its other end it is attached to a 21⁄2" × 21⁄2" Flexible Plate bolted horizontally to the Flanged Plate.
+A guard for the rotating blade is provided by two Curved Strips attached to a 51⁄2° Strip 3.
+This Strip is fastened at one end to the Flanged Plate by a 21⁄2° Strip and a Fishplate 7, and at its other end it is attached to a 21⁄2° × 21⁄2° Flexible Plate bolted horizontally to the Flanged Plate.